macnb9/Gilded-Rose-Kata-iOS/README.md

 4. We don't even know what's happening in the Gilded Rose class's updateQuality method; that really needs to be cleaned up.
 5. There might be some funny business happening in the unit tests as well...

-We wanted to make some UI improvements as well, once we take care of those bugs:
+We wanted to make some extra improvements as well, once we take care of those bugs:

+1. When updating quality, set "Conjured" items (items with a name including the word "conjured") to degrade in Quality twice as fast as normal items.
-1. When the user opens an Add Item view, a keyboard should show up immediately for the name field so the user can start typing right away.
+2. When the user opens an Add Item view, a keyboard should show up immediately for the name field so the user can start typing right away.
-2. We should add a feature to give the user a "Next"/"Done" button for the keypads when they're filling out Quality and SellIn values for a new item.
+3. We should add a feature to give the user a "Next"/"Done" button for the keypads when they're filling out Quality and SellIn values for a new item.
 Give the user a "Next" button on SellIn that changes focus to the Quality field, and a "Done" button on Quality that dismisses the keyboard and makes everything lose focus.

 ## Architecture